honest comparison

 Where Junocal is better

-• Pick-a-spot at the $39 entry tier, not $199+
+• Pick-a-spot at the $15 entry tier

-• Independent ownership, no Xplor roll-up exposure
+• Independent ownership, no roll-up exposure

-• First-class term-based courses for UK studios
+• Term-based courses built in, for UK studios

 • Migration carries email opt-in status